 What we know about the second dose

-The first two vaccines to earn authorization — those developed by Pfizer and its German partner, BioNTech, and Moderna — use messenger RNA (mRNA) to instruct the body to build the coronavirus’ signature spike protein.
+The first two vaccines to become available for use — those developed by Pfizer and its German partner, BioNTech, and Moderna — use messenger RNA (mRNA) to instruct the body to build the coronavirus’ signature spike protein.
 The body then produces antibodies to combat the Coronavirus when it enters the body.

-The first dose helps your body create an immune response, while the second dose is a booster that strengthens your immunity to the virus.
+The first dose helps your body create an immune response, while the second dose strengthens your immunity to the virus.